wxsd-sales/move-to-webex/README.md

 If you simply want to use this application, you only need to follow the Walkthrough.<br/>
 <br/>
-Installation is only needed if you wish to host a version of this bot yourself.<br/>
+Installation is only needed if you wish to host a version of this application yourself.
+However, most Microsoft & Zoom organizations restrict which applications  their users can access, so you may need to install your own version, or have your org admins grant permission for the corresponding app(s).<br/>

 ### Installation